nisan137/Landing-Page/README.md

 # Reflexology-love-yourself

 I created a landing page for my old business.

-I used HTML & CSS in this project.
+I used HTML & CSS in this tiny project.